 We are not currently set up to accept online orders.
-However, we are happy to take your order via phone or email.
+However, we are happy to take your order via email.

-If you are interested in placing an order, please contact us for a current price list.
+If you are interested in placing an order, please email us for a current price list.

-At this time all cheese is shipped via FedEx and the team selects the most economical shipment method without compromising the product.
+At this time all cheese is shipped via UPS and the team selects the most economical shipment method without compromising the product.
 During the warmer months cheese must be shipped overnight.

 Shipping costs are based on weight and the shipper’s destination.